noyankurrd/Kruskal-Algorithm/README.md

 💻 Requirements

 - Java 17 or newer (install from https://adoptium.net/)
-- No need to install JavaFX separately — it's included in the lib/ folder
+- No need to install JavaFX separately — it's already included in the `Library/` folder

 ---

 📦 Folder Structure

-After cloning this repo, your folder will look like this:
+After downloading or setting up the project, your folder should look like this:

+Project 2/
-Kruskal_Algorithm/
+├── Kruskal_Algorithm/
-├── Kruskal Algorithm.jar       ← main application JAR
+│   ├── Kruskal Algorithm.jar       ← Main application JAR
+│   ├── run.bat                     ← Double-click to launch
+│   ├── README.md                   ← This file
+├── Library/
+│   └── javafx-sdk-24.0.1/
-├── lib/                        ← JavaFX libraries (included!)
+│       └── lib/                    ← JavaFX libraries (already included!)
 │           ├── javafx.controls.jar
 │           ├── javafx.fxml.jar
 │           └── (other JavaFX modules)
-├── run.bat                     ← double-click to launch
-├── README.md                   ← this file

 ---

-🚀 How to Run the App (CMD or PowerShell)
+🚀 How to Run the App

-From the folder where the .jar is located:
+### ✅ Recommended: Double-click `run.bat`

+Located inside the `Executable file` folder.

+### 🔧 Or run manually from CMD/PowerShell:

+From inside the `Executable file` folder:

+java --module-path "..\Library\javafx-sdk-24.0.1\lib" ^
+     --add-modules javafx.controls,javafx.fxml ^
+     --enable-native-access=ALL-UNNAMED ^
-java --module-path "lib" --add-modules javafx.controls,javafx.fxml --enable-native-access=ALL-UNNAMED -jar "Kruskal Algorithm.jar"
+     -jar "Kruskal Algorithm.jar"

 ---